Gzelle-cloud/portfolio/README.md

 # Hi there, I'm [Guzel Simonova]
 I am a student at Can-she-code school
 ##
 Welcome to my portfolio <https://gzelle.netlify.app/>.
-This repository showcases my work and projects developed using JavaScript.
+This repository showcases my work and projects developed using React, Redux and JavaScript.
 From interactive web applications to utility scripts, you will find a variety of examples demonstrating my skills and creativity.

 ## Technologies Used
+### React
+A JavaScript library for building dynamic and interactive user interfaces.
+### Redux
+A state management library for managing and centralizing application state in a predictable way.
 ### JavaScript:
-The primary language used for development.
+The core programming language used to create interactive and dynamic functionality.
 ### HTML/CSS:
-For structuring and styling the web applications.
+Used for structuring and styling the web applications.

 ## Installation
 To clone and run this portfolio locally, follow these steps: